Certain beard styles have always drawn more attention than others in terms of the uniqueness and confidence they inspire.

 One of them is the Amish beard.
 Thick, long and wild, who wouldn’t like it?

-Plus, judging by the study done a few years ago, ladies and guys just love this full beard.
+Judging from the study a few years ago, ladies and guys love this full beard.
 In this study, the full beard was the most popular.

-And that was a few years ago when beards weren’t even a thing like today.
-Nowadays, unique full beards, like the Amish beard just command respect and attention.
+And that was a few years ago when beards weren’t even a thing like today—impressive full beards, like the Amish beard, command respect and attention.

-Whether you can’t grow a mustache or just prefer your facial hair mustache-free, but still amazing, this is the style for you.
+Whether you can’t grow a mustache or prefer your facial hair mustache-free but still amazing, this is the style for you.

 Besides showing you how to grow and shape this beard, in this detailed guide, we also bring you 15 incredible Amish facial hair styles to try today.